Rockwell B-1 Lancer: Air Force Global Strike Command

 As part of a USAF reorganization announced in April 2015, all B-1s were reassigned from Air Combat Command to Global Strike Command (GSC) in October 2015.

 On 8 July 2017, the USAF flew two B-1s near the North Korean border in a show of force amid increasing tensions, particularly in response to North Korea's 4 July test of an ICBM capable of reaching Alaska.

 On 14 April 2018, B-1s launched 19 JASSM missiles as part of the 2018 bombing of Damascus and Homs in Syria.
 In August 2019, six B-1Bs met full mission capability; 15 were undergoing depot maintenance and 39 under repair and inspection.

 In February 2021, the USAF announced it will retire 17 B-1s, leaving 45 aircraft in service.
 Four of these will be stored in a condition that will allow their return to service if required.

 In March 2021, B-1s deployed to Norway's Ørland Main Air Station for the first time.
 During the deployment, they conducted bombing training with Norwegian and Swedish ground force Joint terminal attack controllers.
 One B-1 also conducted a warm-pit refuel at Bodø Main Air Station, marking the first landing inside Norway's Arctic Circle, and integrated with four Swedish Air Force JAS 39 Gripen fighters.

 On 2 February 2024, the U.S. deployed two B-1Bs to strike 85 terrorist targets in seven locations in Iraq and Syria as part of a multi-tiered response to the killing of three U.S. troops in a drone attack in Jordan.

+In January 2026, B-1Bs participated in the U.S. strikes in Venezuela, alongside F-35s, F-22s, F/A-18s, EA-18s and various intelligence, surveillance, and reconnaissance aircraft and drones.
+The operation resulted in the capture of Venezuelan President Nicolás Maduro.

+In March 2026, B-1Bs were deployed for Operation Epic Fury, as part of the 2026 Israeli-United States strikes on Iran.
+A post by the United States Central Command on X on 2 March 2026 addressed that, on the earlier night, "U.S. B-1 bombers struck deep inside Iran to degrade Iranian ballistic missile capabilities", while adding the statement by President Donald Trump that "we're going to destroy their missiles and raze their missile industry to the ground".